-Note: Residents of the other Nordic countries (Denmark, Finland, Iceland and Sweden) need only show a valid national ID card to prove eligibility for public healthcare in Norway.
+Note: Residents of the other Nordic countries (Denmark, Finland, Iceland and Sweden) need only to show a valid national ID card to prove eligibility for public healthcare in Norway.

 800HELSE (public health services portal)

 Treatment, coverage & costs

-- To receive acute and essential treatment, you must preferably consult a Public Emergency Room ("legevakt") or Public General Practitioner.
+- To receive acute and essential treatment, you must preferably visit an accident and emergency department ("legevakt") or General Practitioner under the public healthcare system.
 You should show your European Health Insurance Card and your passport or other identification.

-- Provided that you have a valid card, you are entitled to pay a subsidized fee for the treatment on the same basis as a Norwegian resident.
+- Provided that you have a valid card, you will pay a subsidised fee for the treatment on the same basis as a Norwegian resident.
 Charges are not refundable and may vary.

 - You will usually have to pay the full cost of any dental treatment.

-- In case of an emergency, you can get treatment from the nearest public hospital.
+- In case of an emergency, you can get treatment in the nearest public hospital.

 - In-patient treatment, including necessary medication, is free of charge.

 - To see a specialist or receive out-patient treatment, you must be referred by a doctor, and you will have to pay applicable standard fees.

 - Prescribed medicine can be collected at any pharmacy and charges may vary.

 - Ambulance transport is free of charge in emergencies.

 - Air ambulance transport is free of charge in emergencies.

 - If you show your European Health Insurance Card, you should be charged only the standard patient contributions (which are not refundable).

-If you have had to pay for care, contact your national health insurance provider once you return home to seek reimbursement.
+- If you have to pay for care, contact your national health insurance provider once you return home to seek reimbursement.